GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 ### Image pruning

-Images that are built by Skaffold and stored on the local Docker daemon can easily add up, taking up signficant amount of disk space locally.
+Images that are built by Skaffold and stored on the local Docker daemon can easily pile up, taking up a significant amount of disk space.
 To avoid this, users can turn on image pruning that deletes the images built by Skaffold on `SIGTERM` from `skaffold dev` and `skaffold debug`.

 {{< alert title="Note" >}}